Home > CPU > CPU Buyer's Guide

 We understand that not everyone has a high budget to invest in an expensive CPU.
 If you’re currently in the same boat, we’d recommend getting the AMD Ryzen 7 9700X.
 While the processor is considered a mid-range option, it falls in the budget category for video editing.
 And in our 9700X review, it delivered great results in multiple tools.

-To begin with, the 9700X is based on the Zen 5 architecture.
-For those who don’t know, this is the latest architecture that is being used in the AMD 9000 series processors, and it brings several improvements to the table compared to the Zen 4.
+The 9700X is based on the Zen 5 architecture.
+For those who don’t know, this is the latest architecture used in the AMD 9000 series processors, and it offers several improvements over the Zen 4.
 Thanks to this, we saw high scores during our tests in multiple tools like CPU Z, Cinebench, and Geekbench.

-The CPU comes packed with eight cores and 16 threads, so you’ll have plenty of resources at your disposal.
-On top of that, as the 9700X offers the 4nm process technology, each core packs a good number of transistors.
-We put these cores to test in CPU Z single and multi-core tests, where we got 766 and 6,192 points, respectively.
-In gaming, we were getting 325 FPS in Cyberpunk 2077 and 246 FPS in Days Gone.
+The CPU has eight cores and 16 threads, so you’ll have plenty of resources.
+Additionally, as the 9700X offers the 4nm process technology, each core packs a good number of transistors.
+We tested these cores in CPU Z single- and multi-core tests, where we got 766 and 6,192 points, respectively.
+In gaming, we got 325 FPS in Cyberpunk 2077 and 246 FPS in Days Gone.

 This CPU is very good at being efficient, especially when stacked up against Intel's latest offerings, so if you want a low-power PC with a decent amount of punch, then this CPU could be for you.